Removing MCB from air emissions during RTO maintenance

 This is present in a concentration of around 300 mg/Nm3.
 As MCB is known to be harmful to the environment, the legal limit is just 20 mg/Nm3.

-At this plant, an RTO is used to treat emissions so they can be safely discharged to the atmosphere.
-However, this RTO needs to be shut down for 15 days every two years for essential renovation.
+At this plant, a Regenerative Thermal Oxidiser (RTO) is used to treat emissions so they can be safely discharged to the atmosphere.
+However, this RTO needs to be shut down for 15 days every two years for essential maintenance.

 Rather than interrupt business at the site, the company needed a back-up solution to use during this RTO maintenance work.